JustinMattson/bloggr-checkpoint/README.md

 - [+] Once logged in Users can Create & Delete Comments
 - [+] Users can only modify/delete data they created
 - [+] Users can modify their username and profile image
-- [ ] Once logged in Users can Create Edit Comments
+- [ ] Once logged in Users can Edit Comments
-- [ ] Once logged in Users can Create Edit Blogs
+- [ ] Once logged in Users can Edit Blogs

 ### API Routes